-Unfortunately, this problem is so common that we included it in our list of poor NPS practices that are best avoided.
+Unfortunately, this problem is so common that we included it in our list of poor NPS practices that are best to be avoided.
 While it’s good to keep in touch with your customer and close the loop when you receive feedback, no business scores for being a spammer.

 Worried you’re making this mistake?
 Our guide to NPS survey timing covers the best frequency for sending out NPS surveys in order to collect reliable, regular data without burning out your clients.

 While timing is important, also consider the means you send your survey through.
 For some people email works better, others will be more willing to respond if they get a pop-up survey in the app or a message in social media.

 What if following the above tricks, you are still short of qualitative feedback?